peteraritchie/NamingThings/README.md

 Content ([TL;DR][Detailed Guidance]) on tips, tricks, advice, practices for naming things in software/technology

 ## Drivers
-Naming guidance like .NET Framework Guidelines are helpful, but they only help in minor situations and don't really a lot help solve the naming things problem in software.
+Naming guidance like .NET Framework Guidelines are helpful, but they only help in minor situations and don't really do a lot to help solve the naming things problem in software.

 ## Vision
 Detail research results around where some of the pain points in naming are, analyze potential solutions, and provide guidance for making naming things easier.

 ## Guiding Principles
 - There are always exceptions, we can only mitigate their effect
-- **Purposefulness** This means doing this on purpose, or by design.
+- **Purposefulness** This means doing this "on purpose", or by design.
 - **Consistency** Enough said
 - **[Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)** Building on consistency, where consistency of intuitiveness is important.

 ## Scope
-These guidelines focus on wording over capitalization.
-Capitalization is important, but that is an externally-defined style.
+These guidelines focus on wording over capitalization.  "[Casing](https://en.wikipedia.org/wiki/Letter_case#Special-case-styles)" is important, but that is a separate, independent, style.

 ## Detailed Guidance
 [Detailed Guidance]: #detailed-guidance